ASchmidt1024/blank-ebook/getting-started.md

 Run Gulp to compile, compress and build.

     gulp

+See the magic happen on your command line if you edit some files.

+## Working files

+Let's start the work by coding in the following files.

+* index.php (html)
+* js/script.js (javascript)
+* template.scss or .less (css)

 The building files are stored in folder `/build` in your template directory.